The issue: Attracting and retaining a quality workforce

 Aurora Medical Centers, average 2004-2007

-EAH can decrease employee turn over, improving employee retention.
-A study by Aurora Medical Centers, of Milwaukee, Wisc., found that their EAH employees had retention rates two to three times higher compared to their average employee or regionwide retention rates.
+Both the structure of the forgivable loan and the increased employee loyalty and satisfaction motivate employees to maintain their relationship with the employer.
+A study by Aurora Medical Centers, of Milwaukee, Wisc., found that their EAH employees had retention rates two to three times greater than their average employee or regionwide retention rates.

 For more information